asifa-ash/Incubation-Application/README.md

-# Getting Started with Incubation appliucation
+# Getting Started with Incubation application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).